 He looked at the well again.
 The bug was gone.

 He heard something.
-A strange sound from the well.
+A strange sound.
 A voice.
 It sounded like a little boy, just like him.
 Calling.
 But what was he doing in the well?

 He walked closer.
 The well was taller than him, he had to climb up to be able to see.
 He could put his feet between the rocks like a ladder.
 He looked over the edge.
 There was something down there.
 Floating in the dark water.
 He leaned over to see better.
 It was a boy.
 Floating face down in the dark water.